- Alabama Marijuana Laws

 2016: Proposition 64 made recreational marijuana legal in California (with certain regulations).

 California’s history with marijuana can be traced back over 100 years, from being the first state to criminalize its cultivation, sales and usage in 1907, to being one of the first states to legalize recreational use in the 21st century.
-As of 2017, California residents can legally grow, purchase and use marijuana both for medicinal purposes as well as recreationally according to state regulations set forth by its governing agencies.
+California residents can legally grow, purchase and use marijuana both for medicinal purposes as well as recreationally according to state regulations set forth by its governing agencies.

 Can I possess, buy or grow marijuana in California?